Your 3 month old won’t nap unless held, can’t sleep in the crib or longer than 30 minutes? Here are 6 secrets to get your baby to sleep!

 No matter how much your baby wants to sleep, sometimes the wrong environment can prevent her from doing so.
 A few tricks to try include:

-- Swaddle: Your baby might be past the stage of the Moro reflex, or when her arms flail randomly.
+- Swaddle: She might be past the stage of the Moro reflex, or when her arms flail randomly.
 Still, it could help her sleep better with her arms tucked tight next to her in a swaddle.
-She’ll feel snug and comforted in a swaddle than simply lying with her arms outstretched.
-A Magic Sleepsuit also works for babies transitioning from a swaddle to having their arms free.
+She’ll feel snug and comforted in a swaddle than lying with her arms outstretched.
+The Magic Sleepsuit also works for babies transitioning from a swaddle to having their arms free.

 - White noise: The shushing, constant sound of a white noise machine can help muffle sounds that could startle her awake.
 A fan, heater, or audio sound can work just as well.

-- Baby wrap or carrier: If your 3 month old won’t nap unless held, a baby wrap or carrier can be a good compromise.
+- Baby wrap or carrier: If your baby won’t nap unless held, a wrap or carrier can be a good compromise.
 She’ll be able to stay close by and take a nap, while you still have your arms free.
 You might even be able to transition her from a baby wrap to another sleeping arrangement, like a swing or bassinet, when you start to see her stir.

 6. Follow a daily routine